Federico-Peralta/BaSP-M2023/README.md

 - Week-03: Contains 'index.html' and the directory 'css'.
 - Week-04: Contains 'index.html' and the directory 'css'.
 - Week-05: Contains 'index.html' and the directory 'exercises'.
+- Week-06: Contains the directorys 'css', 'js', 'views' and a PDF
 - assets: This directory contains the subdirectory 'img'.
 - img: This subdirectory contains all the images used in the home page.
 - index.html: This file contains the HTML structure of the home page.